The Idiot Fruit Tree

-The tree was first discovered in 1902 by German botanist Ludwig Diels who documented and collected its flower and took it back to the Berlin Herbarium.
+The tree was first discovered by Europeans in 1902 by German botanist Ludwig Diels who documented and collected its flower and took it back to the Berlin Herbarium.
 But that specimen was destroyed in a fire in 1943 caused by a bombing raid by the Allies.

 For several years botanists failed to recognise the tree’s uniqueness, arguing that Diels’ discovery was merely a garden plant that had somehow made its way into Queensland’s wet tropics.

 With simple leaves and cream-to-rose coloured flowers high in the canopy, indeed the tree was hard to distinguish from any other average evergreen.

 “It wasn’t until the 1970s when John Nicholas, a Daintree grazier, woke up one morning to find that two or three of his cows had died, that people came to know the Idiospermum australiense,” explained Stuart Worboys, a botanist at the Australian Tropical Herbarium.
 “He actually believed his cattle were being poisoned.
 So he called in the police, the police called in the government vet [Doug Clague] and the vet did the autopsy.”